Henguin1001/Henscript/readme.md

 * Number.prototype.squared(num_2)
 * Number.prototype.negate(num_2)
 <br>
-Pretty well known things, however heres a [resource](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators#Arithmetic_operators), just your basic math operators, you may notice there are no operators that do assignment like `+=` where it will add then assign the value back to the caller.
+Pretty well known things, however here's a [resource](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Expressions_and_Operators#Arithmetic_operators), just your basic math operators, you may notice there are no operators that do assignment like `+=` where it will add then assign the value back to the caller.